FAQs

 add remove

-Depending on how many km you want to walk you can do several walks during the Walk for Pink Ribbon: you can choose between 3.6 km, 5.4 km and 9.5 km.
+Depending on how many km you want to walk, you can do several walks during the Walk for Pink Ribbon, you can choose between 3.5 km, 5 km, 10 km, 15 km and 35 km.

 Can I also run down the trail during the Walk for Pink Ribbon, or only walk?